Hervepoh/cronjob-ci4/README.md

     > php spark migrate -all
 This command create rest server tables in your database.

+    > php spark cronjob:enable
+This command use to enable the cronjob service.

+    > php spark cronjob:list
+This command use display the job list of actions.

+## Fix and issue in Daycry\CronJob\Job
+change `protected string $name` to `protected ?string $name= NULL;` to provide an issue in php7.4

 ## Starting the Scheduler

 You only need to add a single line to your cronjob: